LoLab-MSM/Gleipnir/README.md

 # Gleipnir

 Gleipnir is a python toolkit that provides an easy to use interface for Nested Sampling that is similar to calibration tools such as [PyDREAM](https://github.com/LoLab-VU/PyDREAM) and [SimplePSO](https://github.com/LoLab-VU/ParticleSwarmOptimization).
-In addition to its built-in implementation of the classic Nested Sampling algorithm, Gleipnir provides a common interface to the major Nested Sampling implementations such as MultiNest, PolyChord, and DNest4.
+In addition to its built-in implementation of the classic Nested Sampling algorithm, Gleipnir provides a common interface to the major Nested Sampling implementations: MultiNest, PolyChord, and DNest4.

-Gleipnir can be used to compute the Bayesian evidence of models with respect to the parameter priors and the likelilood of parameter vectors dictated by the (calibration) data, allowing users to perform model selection.
+Gleipnir can be used to compute the Bayesian evidence of models with respect to the parameter priors and the likelihood of parameter vectors dictated by the (calibration) data, allowing users to perform model selection.
 As a side-effect of the evidence calculation, estimates of the posterior distributions of the parameters can also be generated; therefore, Gleipnir can also be used for Bayesian model calibration.

 ### What is Nested Sampling?

-Nested Sampling is a numerical integration scheme to estimate the Bayesian evidence (i.e., the normalization factor or denominator in Bayes formula for probability distributions).
+Nested Sampling is a numerical integration scheme for estimating Bayesian evidence (i.e., the normalization factor or denominator in Bayes formula for probability distributions) integrals.

 In particular, Nested Sampling was designed to handle cases where the evidence integral is high-dimensional and the likelihood is exponentially localized in the probability mass of the prior distribution of the sampled dimensions.
 In the Nested Sampling approach, the evidence is first converted from a (possibly) multi-dimensional integral into a one-dimensional integral taken over a mapping of the likelihood function to elements of the unit prior probability mass (X).
 In principle, this is achieved by using a top-down